 Your skills will be developed, applied and assessed through the completion of four 'challenges' to achieve the Skills Challenge Certificate.
 These are:

-- Individual Project
+- Individual Project.

-- Global Citizenship
+- Global Citizenship.

-- Enterprise and Employability
+- Enterprise and Employability.

-- Community
+- Community.

-The qualification is achieved through securing this certificate, as well as qualifications in English Language, Mathematics - Numeracy and two other supporting qualifications.
+The qualification also contributes to the Welsh Baccalaureate along with English Language, Mathematics - Numeracy and two other supporting qualifications.